-But cost isn’t the only downside of buying a waterfront property.
-There are other potential pitfalls to be aware of as well, many of which you won’t fully understand until it’s too late.
+Cost isn’t the only downside of buying a waterfront property.
+There are other potential pitfalls, some of which you might not be aware of until it’s too late.
 For example:

-- Added regulations: Cornelius Charles of Dream Home Property Solutions, LLC says that many new waterfront homeowners don’t realize that they’re going to be subject to specific rules.
-“Depending on your area, there may be a coastal commission or other organization that may restrict what you can and cannot do to the house in terms of increasing the size of the home or renovating it,” he said.
+- Added regulations – Many new waterfront homeowners don’t realize that they’re going to be subject to specific rules.
+“Depending on your area, there may be a coastal commission or other organization that may restrict what you can and cannot do to the house in terms of increasing the size of the home or renovating it,” Charles says.

-- Lack of privacy: Waterfront homes are normally in areas that attract a lot of visitors.
+- Less privacy – Waterfront homes are sometimes in areas that attract a lot of visitors.
 “This could increase traffic or lead to strangers being around your property a lot more than in a regular neighborhood,” says Charles.

 Tips for buying a waterfront home

-Location is important regardless, but it becomes “more specific” when searching for waterfront property, says Coldwell Banker’s Lehmann.
+Location is important regardless of where you buy, but it becomes more specific when searching for waterfront property.

-“Some boaters are interested in deep-water fishing while others are interested in off-shore fishing near their home or going to waterside restaurants,” she said.
+“Some boaters are interested in deep-water fishing while others are interested in off-shore fishing near their home or going to waterside restaurants,” Lehmann says.
 “Therefore, the distance to the channel and length of a cruise to the destination is something important to consider.”

-You’ll also need to remember that the price of the waterfront property you plan to bid for is only the beginning.
-You’ll need to research insurance costs, if the property is in a flood zone that will add to your costs.
-Other types of maintenance required for waterfront homes may also be costly.
+You’ll also need to remember that the purchase price of the waterfront property is only the beginning.
+You’ll need to research homeowners insurance costs, and if the property is in a flood zone, that will add to your expense.
+Special maintenance that’s necessary for waterfront homes could also be costly.

-Finally, don’t underestimate how much you might wind up spending on toys to enjoy your new waterfront home — and we’re not just talking about boats.
-Plan on spending a pretty penny for outdoor furniture that lets you soak up the fresh air and views, water toys like jet skis for visiting neighbors, grandchildren and friends, as well as tools for entertaining.
-Your waterfront views may be well worth it, but the costs will add up in a hurry.
+Finally, don’t underestimate how much you could wind up spending on furniture and other extras to enhance your enjoyment of your waterfront home.
+Plan on spending a tidy sum for outdoor furniture that lets you soak up the fresh air and views, water toys such as Jet Skis and other extras.